Cannabis tax compliance: Planning for rescheduling

 Cannabis is a research and development intensive industry.
 Under the One Big Beautiful Bill Act (OBBB), companies may once again deduct domestic specified research and experimental (SRE) expenditures as paid or incurred.
 Under the Tax Cuts and Jobs Act, such expenses were required to be capitalized and amortized over five years.
 Foreign SREs are still required to be capitalized and amortized over 15 years under the OBBB.
 In practice, most cannabis companies operating within the U.S. do not have foreign R&D, so this is generally not an issue.

-When Section 280E no longer applies, you will be allowed to take advantage of the R&D credit.
-R&D credits can reduce your income tax liability and, sometimes, your payroll tax liability.
+To the extent Section 280E no longer applies, those affected in the industry will be allowed to take advantage of the R&D credit.
+R&D credits can reduce income tax liability and, sometimes, payroll tax liability.
 Typically, the value of the credit can be 5-10% of actual domestic R&D expenses, the largest single cost of which is typically salaries.

 Inventory

-If your average gross receipts in 2025 over the prior three-year period totaled $31 million or greater, you are subject to the Uniform Capitalization Rules (UNICAP) under IRC Section 263A.
+If your average gross receipts in 2025 over the prior three-year period totaled $31 million or greater ($32 million for 2026), you are subject to the Uniform Capitalization Rules (UNICAP) under IRC Section 263A.
 UNICAP was previously not as important to cannabis companies because all indirect costs were disallowed under Section 280E.
-However, if Section 280E no longer applies, you would be required to capitalize a portion of your indirect expenses as they relate to inventory.
+However, to the extent Section 280E no longer applies, those affected in the industry would be required to capitalize a portion of indirect expenses as they relate to inventory.
 These costs would then be deducted via cost of goods sold as inventory is sold over time.
 UNICAP can be a burdensome calculation and generally requires someone with specific knowledge and expertise.

 Under Section 280E, taking bonus depreciation is not allowed.
-With Section 280E gone, you will need to strategize when to take bonus depreciation and when to place fixed assets in service.
-To maximize fixed asset deductions, it may be beneficial to have a specialist perform a cost segregation study/fixed asset review.
-A cost segregation study enables you to reclassify more fixed assets into shorter-term depreciation categories, allowing you to recover costs faster than if they were depreciated over longer periods – such as 15 years for leasehold or land improvements, or 39 years for buildings.
-Given all the potentially unfavorable book-to-tax differences, maximizing your fixed assets deductions would be important.
-If you are considering placing a facility into service during the year, it would be beneficial to place this facility in service after the rescheduling.
+To the extent that Section 280E is gone, those affected in the industry will need to strategize when to take bonus depreciation and when to place fixed assets in service.
+To maximize fixed asset deductions, it may be beneficial to have a specialist perform a cost segregation study and/or a comprehensive fixed asset review.
+A cost segregation study enables you to reclassify more fixed assets into shorter term depreciation categories, allowing you to recover costs faster than if they were depreciated over longer periods – such as 15 years for leasehold or land improvements, or 39 years for buildings.
+In addition, a fixed asset review can identify opportunities to accelerate deductions by treating certain historically capitalized costs as currently deductible repairs and maintenance under the repair regulations.
+Given all the potentially unfavorable book to tax differences, maximizing your fixed asset deductions would be important.
+If you are considering placing a facility into service or doing significant renovations during the year, it would be beneficial to place this facility in service after the rescheduling and evaluate all the available tax savings opportunities related to fixed asset/construction spending.

 Labor

-Cannabis is also a labor-intensive industry.
+Cannabis is a labor-intensive industry.
 Previously, much of your accrued bonus, vacation, wages, and commissions were allocated as SG&A costs and were therefore disallowed under Section 280E.
-If cannabis is rescheduled, these same costs will be subject to IRC Section 461, which can limit the deductibility of various wages from year to year as a temporary book-to-tax difference.
+To the extent that cannabis is rescheduled, these same costs will be subject to IRC Section 461, which can limit the deductibility of various wages from year to year as a temporary book-to-tax difference.
 Some of these indirect labor costs also may be subject to UNICAP as mentioned above.

 Net operating losses